Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Introduction

 However, improving the faithfulness of LLMs faces three key challenges.
 Specifically, (1) \textbf{Faithfulness is difficult to improve by simply scaling model parameters}: Previous works \citep{xie2024adaptive, li2025generatediscriminateevolveenhancing} find that LLMs may overly rely on internal knowledge learned from extensive pre-training data while disregarding provided contexts, i.e., the knowledge conflicts \citep{xu-etal-2024-knowledge-conflicts}.
 When the model parameters increase and internal knowledge grows, this may lead to greater knowledge conflicts and further lower the faithfulness of LLMs \citep{ming2025faitheval}.
-Thus, it is necessary to explore the tailored post-training method to improve the faithfulness instead of simply scaling the model parameters.
+Thus, it is necessary to explore a tailored post-training method to improve the faithfulness instead of simply scaling the model parameters.
 (2) \textbf{Faithfulness is challenging to consistently boost across different downstream tasks}: Recently, several methods \citep{li-etal-2024-improving-faithfulness, duong2025scope} have been proposed to improve the faithfulness of LLMs for different tasks.
 For example, \citet{bi2024contextdpoaligninglanguagemodels} aligns LLMs through DPO \citep{dpo} with constructed faithful and unfaithful short-form completions, improving the performance of LLMs on short-form QA tasks.
 However, these recent methods are designed for specific tasks, so they fail to consistently improve the faithfulness of LLMs across various tasks, like text summarization and multiple-choice questions, because these tasks can vary greatly.

 (3) \textbf{Data used to enhance faithfulness is hard to scale}: This issue is especially problematic with data used to improve the faithfulness in long-form generation tasks.
 Unlike tasks with clear answers, e.g., short-form fact-seeking QA tasks \citep{wei2024measuringshortformfactualitylarge}, there is no standard way to ensure data quality in long-form generation tasks \citep{duong2025scope}.
-Thus, data is typically annotated by humans \citep{kryscinski-etal-2020-evaluating, zhu-etal-2023-annotating}, which is costly and not scalable.
+Thus, data is typically annotated by humans \citep{zhu-etal-2023-annotating}, which is costly and not scalable.